-Based on the 1886 and 1887 maps (Figures 10, 11) and with the results of field survey and building permit research, it appears that by 1887, there were an estimated 102 houses erected on the first plat of Merriam Park.
+Based on the 1886 and 1887 maps (Figure 10, 11) and with the results of completed field survey inventory and ongoing building permit research, it appears that by 1887, there were an estimated 102 houses erected on the first plat of Merriam Park.
 Most were located on lots nearest the Merriam Park Depot, along St. Anthony Avenue and Merriam Place, and on Milwaukee, Rondo (Roblyn) Avenues.
 The construction of Interstate 94 removed nearly all traces of this early residential district, along with north side of Roblyn Avenue and the Prior Avenue commercial district.

 Concurrently, however, most lots on the south side of Carroll Avenues between Prior and Dewey Avenues were almost entirely built up, with scattered development on north-side lots.
 There were no houses on the south side of Iglehart Avenue, and Marshall Avenue had little development during the first decade.
-Based building permit information for extant properties, the period 1890 through 1892 resulted in another 15 houses, before a decade-long decline after ca. 1893 that resulted in only 21 houses completed prior to ca. 1903.
+Based on preliminary building permit information, the building-boom year of 1890 resulted in another 17 houses, before a decade-long decline after ca. 1893 that resulted in only 21 houses completed prior to ca. 1903.
 By 1890, lots in other adjacent additions, including Merriam Park's Second Addition (1887), south of Marshall, and Lovering Park (1883), east of Fairview, became available.
-To the west, lot sales in Desnoyer Park (1887) and Roblyn Park (1906) would follow the development of the Town and Country Club (1890), west of Cretin Avenue.
+To the east, lot sales in Desnoyer Park (1887) and Roblyn Park (1906) would follow the development of the Town and Country Club (1890), west of Cretin Avenue.